 Figure 1: Number of men and women at high fracture risk in 2040 relative to 2010, by world region.
 (With permission from Oden et al, Osteoporosis International 2015 34).

 Worldwide, the proportion of individuals living to older age is increasing rapidly, with the United Nations predicting that by 2050 all major areas of the world, with the exception of Africa, will have approximately a quarter of their populations aged above 60 years 35.
 This ageing population demographic will likely have a significant impact on the number of hip fractures, with a conservative estimate being an increase from 1.66 million in 1990 to 6.26 million in 2050 11, 36.
 The number of individuals at high fracture risk worldwide is also projected to increase, the largest relative increases predicted for Africa (Figure 1).
 Worldwide, the incidence of age- and sex-specific vertebral, forearm and hip fractures is continuing to increase 5, 37.
 Conversely, the incidence of hip fracture in developed countries has stabilised over the last one to two decades (Figure 2), but is still rising in transitioning populations, likely secondary to the adoption of Westernised lifestyles 37.
-37
+The reason for the stabilisation and often reduction in hip fracture incidence in developed countries is likely multifactorial.
+For example, the introduction of bisphosphonates in North America and Europe, the increasing prevalence of obesity in the general population and incidence and alterations in tobacco consumption might also have contributed 37.

 Figure 2: Trends in hip fracture worldwide over time: annual change in age- and sex-adjusted hip fracture incidence (Reproduced with permission from Cooper et al, Osteoporosis International 2011 37)